moodle/devdocs/docs/guides/javascript/index.md

 Where content is generated in PHP you will need to include your JavaScript at the same time.

-Although several older ways to include JavaScript from PHP, it`s strongly recommended that all new JavaScript only use the`js_call_amd` function on the `page_requirements_manager`.
+Although several older ways to include JavaScript from PHP, it's strongly recommended that all new JavaScript only use the `js_call_amd` function on the `page_requirements_manager`.
 This has a similar format to the version used in Templates: